Published: February 7, 2020 • Last updated: May 20, 2020 at 13:51 pm

 Accept All Offers of Increased Limits

 You should always welcome credit limit increases.
 You look healthier and stronger to anyone checking your credit because your limits have some heft to them.
 And, as an added bonus, you instantly reduce your percentage utilization on any tradeline with an increased limit.
 This often results in a higher credit score.Credit Hygiene Tip 2: Always accept offers to increase your credit limit, but try to avoid using the extra credit.
-Your credit utilization goes down, and credit score goes up. #CreditHygieneTips Click To Tweet
+Your credit utilization goes down, and the credit score goes up. #CreditHygieneTips Click To Tweet

 Spread Your Balances Around

 When maximizing your personal credit score, you should look at your utilization of available credit for each individual tradeline.
 In other words, what percentage of your available credit is the balance being reported?

 If you must carry credit balances, try to spread them around – if your goal is to maximize your score at all times.Credit Hygiene Tip 3: If you need to carry a balance, optimize utilization rates by spreading your debt around.
 Your credit score will be higher than carrying the same total on one credit card with a high balance. #CreditHygieneTips Click To Tweet